jlacar/jlacar.github.io/kotlin/kotlin-oneliners.md

     println(frequencyMap2(listOf("three", "one", "two", "three", "three", "two")) { it })
 ```

-Since we now pass in the key selector `{ it }` as a parameter, we have to add it to the call.
-As I mentioned
+Since the function now expects a key selector as its second parameter, we have to pass `{ it }` as a parameter.
+As I
-before, `{ it }` is the equivalent of `Function.identity()` in Java, which is to say "Treat the element itself as the
+mentioned before, `{ it }` is the equivalent of `Function.identity()` in Java, which is to say "Treat the element itself
-thing we want to count."
+as the thing to count."

 Here's another thing I learned about Kotlin: if the last argument in a function call is a lambda expression, you should
-put it outside of the parentheses.
+put it outside the parentheses.
 At least that's what the linter will tell you.
 I'm editing this post in IntelliJ IDEA
 and the code block below even has a warning on it, which I've added as a comment in the listing.

 ```kotlin